teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 ---

-As a last step, I normalized the image data using the individual image mean and standard deviation to produce images with pixel intensities having a standard deviations of 1 centered at 0.
+As a last step, I normalized the image data using the individual image mean and standard deviation to produce images with pixel intensities having a standard deviation of 1, centered at 0 (Code Cell 19).

 #### Augmentation and Equalization of Datasets

-Starting with the training, validation, and test data sets provided, I used two strategies to try and improve validation accuracy.
-First, I tried equalizing the training data set so that there were an equal number of images in each class of image, and in this way the model would not be biased to select images that were over-represented in the training dataset.
+I used two strategies to try and improve validation accuracy by adjusting the training data.
+First, I tried equalizing the training data set so that there were an equal number of images in each class of image, and in this way the model would not be biased to select images that were over-represented in the training dataset (Code cell 6).
 However, In my tests, this did not improve validation or test accuracy, possibly because this limited the size of the training set too much.

 Secondly , I tried augmenting the training dataset by adding distortions of the original images.
 In code cells 10 to 18 I generated copies of the validation set images that had random amounts of motion blur, reductions in scale, displacement, rotation, and fixed perspective distortions (affine transformations that could be called tilts) in each of 4 directions (up left right and down).